Geology Alumni Web Pages

-John Ewert '81 is the Scientist-In-Charge of the USGS Cascades Volcano Observatory; he presented a program on monitoring volcano hazards in the Cascade Range.
+John Ewert '81 until recently was the Scientist-In-Charge of the USGS Cascades Volcano Observatory; he presented a program on monitoring volcano hazards in the Cascade Range.

 Tom Hahne '81 is Program Manager at Tetra Tech EM Inc., an environmental consulting firm.

-Suzanne “Suki” Smaglik ’81 teaches chemistry and geology at Central Wyoming College.
+Suzanne “Suki” Smaglik ’81 taught chemistry and geology at Central Wyoming College.

-Jeff Marso '80 is Associate Program Director for the Volcano Disaster Assistance Program at the U.S. Geological Survey (USGS) in Vancouver, Washington.
+Jeff Marso '80 is a Geologist for the Volcano Disaster Assistance Program at the U.S. Geological Survey (USGS) in Vancouver, Washington.
 In 1991 Dr. Marso helped assemble and operate one of the first volcano data collection networks of personal computers.

-Jonathan Koplos '79 is an environmental consultant with The Cadmus Group in Boston.
+Jonathan Koplos '79 is an Environmental and Resource Consultant with The Cadmus Group in Boston.

-Robert Lee ’78 is a vice president of GSI Environmental Inc. in Houston.
+Robert Lee ’78 is a Vice President and Principal Geologist of GSI Environmental Inc. in Houston.

-Craig Michelsen ’78 is an emergency care physician in northern Illinois.
+Craig Michelsen ’78 is an urgent care physician in southern Wisconsin.

-Indira Glenn Balkissoon ’77 is Vice President at TechLaw, Inc., an environmental consulting firm.
+Indira Glenn Balkissoon ’77 is Vice President at TechLaw, Inc., an environmental consulting firm, and its subsidiary AlterEcho.